One Seismic

 So, given how important meetings are and how they represent a historically small window of opportunity, the question is, why aren’t sellers upping their game?

-The answer is that they’re not being enabled to do so.
+The answer is they’re not being enabled to.